Delanie Walker: 2015 season

 Walker had a career year in 2015, shattering all Titans records for a tight end, including 1,088 yards receiving.
 He had previously broken the Titans' tight end receiving yards record in the 2014 season with 890 yards.
 Walker led all NFL tight ends with 94 receptions and became only the ninth tight end to ever record more than 90 catches in a single season.
 He was later named to his first career Pro Bowl.

-Walker began the season with three receptions for 43 yards and a touchdown in the season-opening 42-14 road victory over the Tampa Bay Buccaneers.
-During a Week 9 34-28 overtime road victory over the New Orleans Saints, he recorded his first career multi-touchdown game with seven receptions for 95 yards and two touchdowns.
-Two weeks later against the Jacksonville Jaguars, Walker caught eight passes for 109 yards for his third career game with at least 100 yards as the Titans lost on the road by a score of 19-13.
-During a narrow Week 13 42-39 victory over the Jaguars, Walker had eight receptions for 92 yards and a touchdown.
-Two weeks later against the New England Patriots, Walker had a touchdown that would come off of a highlight-reel play in the fourth quarter.
-He caught a pass from quarterback Zach Mettenberger, broke two tackles, hurdled a man, and stiff-armed another, all while racing down the sideline to the end zone to complete a 57-yard score.
-Walker finished the 33-16 road loss with two catches for 64 yards and a pair of touchdowns.
-In the regular-season finale, he recorded nine receptions for 94 yards and a 36-yard rush in a 30-24 road loss to the Indianapolis Colts.
+Walker began the season with three receptions for 43 yards and a touchdown in the season-opening 42–14 road victory over the Buccaneers.
+During a Week 9 34–28 overtime road victory over the Saints, he recorded his first career multi-touchdown game with seven receptions for 95 yards and two touchdowns.
+Two weeks later against the Jaguars, Walker caught eight passes for 109 yards for his third career game with at least 100 yards in the 19–13 road loss.

+During a Week 13 42–39 victory over the Jaguars, Walker recorded eight receptions for 92 yards and a touchdown.
+Two weeks later against the New England Patriots, he had a touchdown that would come off of a highlight-reel play in the fourth quarter.
+Walker caught a pass from quarterback Zach Mettenberger, broke two tackles, hurdled a man, and stiff-armed another, all while racing down the sideline to the end zone to complete a 57-yard score.
+Walker finished the 33–16 road loss with two receptions for 64 yards, both for touchdowns.
+In the regular-season finale against the Indianapolis Colts, he had nine receptions for 94 yards and a 36-yard rush during the 30–24 road loss.
 Walker was ranked 82nd by his fellow players on the NFL Top 100 Players of 2016.